jafaryor/algorithms-and-data-structures/src/advanced/linear-program.md

 In the single-pair shortest-path problem, we are given a weighted, directed graph `G = (V, E)`,  with weight function `w: E -> ℝ` mapping  edges to real-valued weights,  a  source  vertex `s`,  and  destination  vertex `t`.
 We  wish  to  compute  the value `d_t`, which is the weight of a shortest path from `s` to `t`.

 To express this problem as a linear program, we need to determine a set of variables and constraints that define when we have a shortest path from `s` to `t`.
 Fortunately, the Bellman-Ford algorithm  does  exactly  this.
-When the Bellman-Ford algorithm  terminates,  it has computed, for each vertex `v`, a value `d_v` (using subscript notation here rather than attribute notation) such that for each edge `(u, v) ∈ E`,we have `d_v ≤ d_u + w(u, v)`.
+When the Bellman-Ford algorithm  terminates,  it has computed, for each vertex `v`, a value `d_v` (using subscript notation here rather than attribute notation) such that for each edge `(u, v) ∈ E`, we have `d_v ≤ d_u + w(u, v)`.

 The source vertex initially receives a value `d_s = 0`, which never changes.
 Thus we obtain the following linear program to compute the shortest-path weight from `s` to `t`: